This post may contain affiliate links. Please see our disclosure policy.

 Instructions

 - Peel and cube the potatoes into 1-inch cubes.
-Place the into a large stock pan and cover them with cold tap water.
-Salt the water with 3 teaspoons of kosher salt.
+Place the potatoes into a large stock pan and cover them with cold tap water.
+Salt the water with 1 tablespoon of kosher salt.

 - Over high heat, bring the potatoes to a rapid boil, then reduce the heat to medium.
 Simmer until the potatoes are fork-tender (the chunks should fall apart easily when pieced with a fork.)
 This will take between 15-20 minutes.

-- Drain the potatoes and return to the hot pan.
-Place over low heat and simmer until all the moisture has evaporated–about 1-2 minutes.
+- Drain the potatoes in a large colander and then return to the hot pan.
+Place over low heat and simmer until all the moisture has evaporated-about 1-2 minutes.

-- Run potatoes through a food mill or ricer or mash with a handheld potato masher until potatoes are smooth.
+- Run potatoes through a ricer or mash using a handheld potato masher until potatoes are smooth.

-- Heat the half and half or milk and butter together in a small saucepan or in the microwave, until the butter is melted.
-Slowly fold the warm milk into the potatoes and mix until absorbed and creamy.
+- Heat ¾ cup milk or cream and 3 tablespoons unsalted butter together in a small saucepan over low heat or in a glass measuring cup in the microwave, until the butter is melted.
+Slowly fold this mixture into the mashed potatoes, until it is fully absorbed and the potatoes are creamy.

 Notes